1.1 Operating Systems

 net.core_wmem_max = 1048576

-After this file is edited, you must activate the changes by running the following at the command prompt as root:
+After this file is edited, we must activate the changes by running the following at the command prompt as root:

 > /sbin/sysctl -a | grep <param-name>